-Pittsburgh Devonshire Sandwich is one of my Pittsburgh recipes.
+Pittsburgh Devonshire Sandwich is an open face turkey sandwich that is part of the Pittsburgh sandwich’s origins.
 This turkey Devonshire is perfect if you are craving a taste of Pittsburgh.
-The Devonshire recipe is rich, satisfying open-face sandwich.
+The Devonshire recipe is a hot sandwich recipe that is very satisfying.

-Iam a Pittsburgh girl who lives in Cleveland.
+I am a Pittsburgh girl who lives in Cleveland.
 Life can be interesting.
 Why?
-I am native Pittsburgher living in Cleveland.
+I am a native Pittsburgher living in Cleveland.

 It is a football thing.
 Plus I get made fun of because I have the Pittsburgh accent.
 Clevelanders cannot understand my Pittsburghese.